thanhlecongg/rise-hust/content/authors/bachldx/_index.md

 ---
 # Display name
-title: Le Cong Thanh
+title: Le Dinh Xuan Bach

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Incoming PhD Student on Software Engineering
+role: Lecturer/Assistant Professor on Software Engineering

 # Organizations/Affiliations
 organizations: